China to impose sweeping national security law in Hong Kong, bypassing city’s legislature

 Wang did not elaborate on what “improvement” meant.
 But he also referred to the Chinese territory of Macao, a gambling hub where open displays of political dissent are rare and where most leaders toe Beijing’s line.

 The shift will have far-reaching effects.
-Under the agreement Britain signed with China before it handed back Hong Kong in 1997, the territory is supposed to have the relative freedoms until at least 2047 under the “one country, two systems” framework.
+Under the agreement Britain signed with China before it handed back Hong Kong in 1997, the territory is supposed to enjoy its relative freedoms until at least 2047 under the “one country, two systems” framework.

 But under Xi’s leadership, the Communist Party has encroached on Hong Kong’s autonomy with stunning speed.